When Can I Deduct Health Insurance Premiums on My Taxes?

 • Assisted-living facilities

-If you have a life insurance policy, you may be able to add an option to your policy that lets you use part of your death benefit while you're still alive to pay for certain costs associated with long-term care, such as the costs of assisted-living facilities or nursing homes.
+Some life insurance policies allow you to add optional coverage that lets you use part of your death benefit while you're still alive for certain long-term care costs.
+That can include stays in assisted-living facilities or nursing homes.

 Expert insights to help you make smarter financial decisions